Vanritto/2115Liberty/README.md

-# Geom 99 Group Project
+# APST 62
-## Group: Web 1
+## Group: Vanritto

-Git Repository for group project.
+Git Repository for final presentation of the Liberty Project Event Platform.

 Team Members are: